johanhanses/app-johanhanses.com/README.md

-# Abandoned/Inactive for now.
-This project has not been updated to current cversion of Next 13 and is no longer depoloyed.
+# Abandoned/Inactive.
+This project has not been updated to current (13.4 as of now) version of Next 13 and is no longer hosted anywhere.

 johanhanses.com using Next.js 13, React 18, Server components, TailwindCSS, Framer Motion, Prisma ORM and PlanetScale.